 Studies suitable for exchange students

-Exchange students at Laurea study in the study units taught in English, which are offered both in the English degree programmes as well as in the Finnish degree programmes.
-On this page you can find information about what it’s like to study at Laurea and also a list of studies suitable for exchange students.
-Please note that the information for the study offering is subject to change.
+Exchange students at Laurea can study in English degree programmes as well as in the Finnish degree programmes offering studies in English.
+On this page you can find information on what it’s like to study at Laurea and also a list of studies suitable for exchange students.

 What can I study at Laurea?

-When you have found some interesting courses offered in spring 2019 you want to study at Laurea, write down the code for the course and then check from the Laurea study schedules page to make sure your courses don't overlap.
-The spring 2019 schedules will be available 19th November 2018.
-Before you write
+- When you have found courses you would like to study, write down the code for the course and then check study schedules page to make sure your courses won't overlap.

 Double Degree students